 We want to remain in our home indefinitely.
 This is commonly called “aging in place”.
 As we envision making this dream a reality, we may think of remodeling our home by updating the bathroom for accessibility or moving a bedroom to the main floor.
 While all of these changes can help us remain in the home, additional factors outside the home may influence our ability to age in place.

 Aging in place extends beyond the home to include the larger community.
 “Age-friendly” communities are friendly for all ages.
-These communities are designed for the needs of all members.
-The worldwide “age-friendly” movement was initiated to make physical structures and social environments more accessible to people of all ability levels.
-SDSU Extension Gerontology Specialists have compiled resources to assist us in moving toward more age-friendly communities.
+These communities are designed to be lifetime communities.
+Please know age-friendly and livability community initiatives have similar goals.
+SDSU Extension Gerontology Specialists have compiled resources to assist us in moving toward more age-friendly and livable communities.

 Rural communities face unique challenges.
 In 2006 representatives from Canadian provinces published Age-Friendly Rural and Remote Communities: A Guide (50 pages).
 This document remains one of the only resources for age-friendly rural communities.